singleron-RD/scflvdj/README.md

 ## Introduction

-**singleron-RD/scflvdj** is a bioinformatics pipeline to detect variants in single-cell amplicon data.
+**singleron-RD/scflvdj** is a bioinformatics pipeline to analyze single cell TCR and BCR data.

 ## Documents